The Seattle EXPERIMENTAL COLLEGE is an independent educational program offering classes and workshops in dozens of subject areas.

 But the idea really caught on a few decades later, in the 1960s, in California, Washington, and several other locations around the United States.

 Since then, Experimental Colleges have come and gone.
 There have been several Experimental College around the country, in Seattle and other cities.

 Some of them were affiliated with universities, including San Francisco State College (which later became San Francisco State University), Tufts University.
 Others, like the Seattle Experimental College, were and are completely independent.

 What the various E.C. programs have in common is that most are collections of classes taught by working professionals or others who have come to have deep knowledge of a subject, who are using the school as a venue for sharing information with others.
 Both the current Seattle Experimental College and Rekindle School are working to carry on this tradition.

 “Wasn’t there another Experimental College in Seattle, years ago?”

 - There have been several EXPERIMENTAL COLLEGES around the United States, and two in Seattle.

 - Seattle’s first Experimental College was established in 1968.
 When it closed down, the current EXPERIMENTAL COLLEGE was established to carry on the tradition of offering affordable classes for the general community.

 “Is the new EC affiliated with the University of Washington?”

-The new Seattle E.C. does hold some of classes on the U.W. campus (Seattle branch), and some in other locations.
-But they are not a part of the U.W. or affiliated with them.
+We do hold some classes on the U.W. campus (Seattle branch).
+But we are not a part of the U.W. or affiliated with them.